macano953/RaspberryPiControl/README.md

-#Raspberry Pi control platform (under construction)
+#Raspberry Pi control platform (under development)

 An utility to control Raspberry Pi with a cool user interface.